octosteve/octosteve.github.io/source/2017-04-18-something-useless-redux-implemented-in-elixir.html.markdown

 defmodule CountReducer do
   @behaviour Reducer
   def reduce(nil, action), do: reduce(0, action)
-  def reduce(state, action), do: do_reduce(state, action)

-  defp do_reduce(state, %{type: "INCREMENT"}), do: state + 1
+  def reduce(state, %{type: "INCREMENT"}), do: state + 1
-  defp do_reduce(state, _), do: state
+  def reduce(state, _), do: state
 end
 ```

 We first create a `behaviour` to ensure anyone that plays the `Reducer` role knows how to do the job.
 We need it to have a `reduce/2` function to support the `Store` module's expectation.
 The rest is just some good old fashioned PATTERN MATCHING.
-The first 2 `reduce/2` heads are just clean up.
-If we get a nil value, then just call it again with a 0, our `do_reduce/2` functions are where the actual reducing happens.
+The first `reduce/2` deals a new reducer call.
+If we get a nil state, then just call it again with a 0.
+We're then matching on a map key, or falling down to an unhandled case where we return the old state.

 ## Time to run it